CapstoneDesign-Spring2026-UlsanCollege/freesewaa/.github/docs/PROJECT.md

 # PROJECT.md - Capstone Design Project Overview

-This document explains **what your team is building** and **why it matters**.
+This document explains what our team is going to build and why it is important.

-It should be short, clear, and realistic.

-Your project description will evolve during the semester, but it must always answer three questions:
+Our project idea may improve or change during the semester, but it should always answer these three questions:

-1. What problem are you solving?
+What problem are we solving?

-2. What will your system actually do?
+What will our system do?

-3. What will your final demo show?
+What will we show in the final demo?

 ---